 He has authored five popular books and dozens of magazine articles, including four cover stories on complex science subjects for National Geographic.
-After 24 years as a writer and editor at The Washington Post -- where he was twice nominated for the Pulitzer Prize -- and seven years at the National Science Foundation, where he was the Director of the Office of Legislative and Public Affairs, he is now an independent producer of books, articles, web sites, explanatory computer graphics, photography and videos about the physical sciences.
+After 25 years as a writer and editor at The Washington Post -- where he was twice nominated for the Pulitzer Prize -- and seven years at the National Science Foundation, where he was the Director of the Office of Legislative and Public Affairs, he now works at the National Institute of Standards and Technology.
+In addition, he is an independent producer of books, articles, web sites, explanatory computer graphics, photography and videos about the physical sciences.

 Among other honors, he has won the Science Journalism Award from the American Association for the Advancement of Science, the American Chemical Society’s Grady-Stack Award for Interpreting Chemistry to the Public, and two national prizes from the American Astronomical Society.
-He is a member of The Authors Guild, the National Association of Science Writers and the National Press Club, and is a lifetime National Associate of the National Research Council of the National Academies.
+He is a member of The Authors Guild, the National Association of Science Writers, and the Philosophical Society of Washington, and is a lifetime National Associate of the National Research Council of the National Academies.

 An experienced broadcast commentator and speaker before professional and educational groups, Suplee lives in Silver Spring, Maryland with his wife and two daughters.

 --The New York Times"Suplee ... does an excellent job of elucidating complex theories such as relativity and chaos."